citp/privacy-policy-historical/t/to/tob/tobiigaming.com.md

-> *The following text is extracted and transformed from the tobiigaming.com privacy policy that was archived on 2017-01-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170130110933id_/https%3A//tobiigaming.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tobiigaming.com privacy policy that was archived on 2018-01-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180127172717id_/https%3A//tobiigaming.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Tobii Gaming

-This Privacy Policy sets out how Tobii Technology uses and protects any information that you give Tobii Technology when you use this website.
+This Privacy Policy sets out how Tobii AB uses and protects any information that you give Tobii AB when you use this website.

-Tobii Technology is committed to ensuring that your privacy is protected.
+Tobii AB is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, you can be assured that it will only be used in accordance with this Privacy Policy.

-Tobii Technology may change this Policy from time to time by updating this page.
+Tobii AB may change this Policy from time to time by updating this page.
 You should check this page from time to time to ensure that you agree with any changes that have been made.
 This Policy is effective from September 16, 2009.

 ## What we collect